Ongoing CRO & Development Partnership

 5. Header spacer doubling from a conflict between JavaScript-created spacers and CSS padding

 Each incident was documented with the root cause and a “never do this” rule to prevent recurrence.
-The principle: additive changes (inserting a new {% include %} call) are safe.
+The principle: additive changes (inserting a new snippet {% render %} call, or {% include %} if the legacy template still uses it for parent-scope inheritance) are safe.
 Modifying existing CSS or JavaScript in this file is not safe without full cross-browser testing on Chrome Desktop, Safari iOS, and Chrome Mobile.

 Sprint 5: Core Web Vitals Optimization